Long-term effect of inter-mode transitions in quantum Markovian process: Introduction

-In this paper we consider whether or not such inter-mode transitions have a long-term effect on a composite open system contacting with a complicated environment, which consists of several independent heat baths with different temperatures.
-As an illustration, we study the steady state of three linearly coupled harmonic oscillators (HOs), two of which contact with two independent bosonic heat baths with different temperatures respectively.
-Specially, we are interested in the steady state of each local HO.
-It is found that if the inter-mode transition were ignored, there would be some counter-intuitive results in the long time steady state, especially when the frequency detuning and coupling strength of the local modes are small.
-In this regime, the coherent transitions among the total normal modes oscillate so slowly that they result in long-term effects, thus cannot be neglected.
+However, in this paper, we find that indeed such inter-mode transitions have long-term effect in non-equilibrium system even for Markovian process.
+As an example, we study the steady state of three linearly coupled harmonic oscillators (HOs), two of which contact with two independent bosonic heat baths with different temperatures respectively.
+We find that if the inter-mode transition were ignored, there would be some counter-intuitive results in the long time steady state.
+We show that the inter-mode transitions are essential to the non-equilibrium flux inside the composite system.
+As a comparison, we also show that such effect does not appear in equilibrium environments.
+We emphasize that the omission of these inter-mode transitions is consistent with conventional equilibrium reservoirs as studied in previous works \cite{breuer_theory_2002,jing_breakdown_2009,li_effect_2009,ai_quantum_2010,li_collective_2012}.

 The paper is arranged as follows.
 In Sec.\,II, we setup the model of the coupled system and give a master equation.
-In Sec.\,III, we show the stabilization result and make some analytical discussion by eliminating the degree of freedom of the mediating data bus.
-We propose a possible implementation in Sec.\,IV.
+In Sec.\,III, we give the stabilization result and make some analytical discussion by eliminating the degree of freedom of the mediating data bus.
+We show that the omission of the inter-mode transition is consistent with the equilibrium reservoirs, and give a physical explanation.
+In Sec.\,IV, We propose a possible implementation.
 The calculation is assisted by some properties of the characteristic description of Wigner function and Fokker-Planck equation.
 We leave these tricks in the appendices.
 Finally, summary is drawn in Sec.\,V.